macpersia/planty-assistant-app/Readme.md

 ### Sample Application

+[//]: # (TODO: Update the link below)
-Curious about what the library can do?
-A quick example of the three main functions (live recorded audio events, text-to-speech intents, prerecorded audio intents), plus sample code can be found in the [sample app](https://play.google.com/store/apps/details?id=com.github.macpersia.alexavoicelibrary)
+~~Curious about what the library can do?
+A quick example of the three main functions (live recorded audio events, text-to-speech intents, prerecorded audio intents), plus sample code can be found in the [sample app](https://play.google.com/store/apps/details?id=com.github.macpersia.alexavoicelibrary)~~

 #### Compiling and running the sample application
 * Follow the process for creating a connected device detailed at the Amazon link at the top of the Readme.